trevorb1/pypsa-demand-response/README.md

 ## Running Instructions

-Download and unzip Zenodo data and copy into `data/networks`. **Warning:** This is roughly 23GB of uncompressed data!
-Once copied, run the data extraction script with the following command to populate the `data/processed` directory with summary results.
+Download and unzip Zenodo data and copy into `data/<region>/raw`. **Warning:** This is roughly 16GB of uncompressed data for each of the CAISO networks, and 27GB of uncompressed data for the New England network!
+Once copied, run the data extraction script with the following command to populate the `data/<region>/processed` directory with summary results.

 ```
 $ uv run analysis/extract_results.py